imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/03-Convert-styles-to-tailwindcss-classes-and-configs-part-1/README.md

 ### Replace `-webkit-font-smoothing` and `-moz-osx-font-smoothing`

-1. Next propperties are `-webkit-font-smoothing` and `-moz-osx-font-smoothing`.
-There is already [utility class](https://tailwindcss.com/docs/font-smoothing) for this properties.
+1. Next properties are `-webkit-font-smoothing` and `-moz-osx-font-smoothing`.
+There is already [a utility class](https://tailwindcss.com/docs/font-smoothing) for these properties.
 So we will use it with [`@apply`](https://tailwindcss.com/docs/functions-and-directives#apply) directive.
 1. Update our code

     ```diff